 Immigrants from Africa who now live in Spain speak openly about the ritual of female genital mutilation.
 Their opposed opinions and realities reveal the complexity of this controversial issue, in which the limits of human rights and cultural heritage are intersected.

 About the Filmmaker

 Christina Pitouli was born in Greece in 1986.
 She studied journalism at the Panteion University of Athens and holds a Master’s in the Theory and Practice of Creative Documentary Making from the Autonomous University of Barcelona (UAB).
-Since 2012, Christina has been living between Greece and Spain, where she works as a freelance documentary filmmaker, production manager and sound recordist.
+Since 2012, Christina lives between Greece and Spain, where she works as a freelance documentary filmmaker, production manager and sound recordist.
 She has directed a number of documentary shorts, all focusing primarily on gender and social issues.
 Her film, Bref, which looks at female genital mutilation, has screened in more than 20 festivals around the world.
 The film was awarded “Best Documentary on Women’s Rights” at the Malaga Film Festival and “Best Social Documentary” at the Aegean Docs Film Festival.
-In 2015 she worked with the Colombian director, Jorge Caballero, on the Interactive Web Documentary, Impaciente, part of the award-winning transmedia documentary project, Paciente.
+In 2015, she worked with the Colombian director, Jorge Caballero, on the Interactive Web Documentary, Impaciente, part of the award-winning transmedia documentary project, Paciente.
 She also conducts workshops on documentary filmmaking and sound.